-Sentencing set for man who tried to fight for Islamic State
+Would-be Islamic State fighter to be sentenced after plea

 COLUMBIA, S.C.
-(AP) — Sentencing has been scheduled for a South Carolina man who pleaded guilty to trying to fight for the Islamic State group.
+(AP) — A South Carolina man who pleaded guilty to trying to fight for the Islamic State group faces the possibility of decades in federal prison when he’s sentenced later this month.

-Federal court documents show 20-year-old Zakaryia Abdin is expected to be sentenced January 24.
-He faces up to 20 years in prison.
+Zakaryia Abdin is expected to be sentenced Jan.
+24 in federal court in Charleston, according to federal court documents.
+He faces a possible 20-year prison sentence, as well as a fine of $250,000 and the possibility of being on supervised release for the rest of his life.

-Abdin pleaded guilty in August to attempting to provide material support to a terrorist organization.
-When Abdin was arrested at Charleston’s airport in 2017 as he tried to board a plane for Jordan, authorities say he told an agent posing as an Islamic State recruiter he wanted to torture an American.
+Abdin, 20, pleaded guilty in August to attempting to provide material support to a terrorist organization.
+Arrested at Charleston’s airport in 2017 as he tried to board a plane for Jordan, authorities have said that Abdin told an FBI agent posing as an Islamic State recruiter that he wanted to torture an American and would attack a U.S. site if he couldn’t get out of the country.

-At age 16, authorities say Abdin talked about robbing a gun store to get weapons to kill soldiers.
-He was arrested, pleaded guilty, and a parole board agreed to his early release after a year.
+Abdin has been under government monitoring for years.
+At age 16, authorities have said, he talked about robbing a gun store to get weapons to kill soldiers.
+He was arrested before any robbery took place and pleaded guilty, and a parole board agreed to his early release after about a year in jail.

 Most Read Nation & World Stories